OKSDGIT/RepoPBL/CasosPBL/2021/en/Task03/Task03-CSP-Report.md

 Given the abstract nature of the task and the cognitive demands of pattern recognition and inference, the following behavioral dispositions are essential:

 * **Inventive**
-  Approach FSM analysis with originality, exploring non-obvious or alternative interpretations of structural behavior.
+  * Approach FSM analysis with originality, exploring non-obvious or alternative interpretations of structural behavior.

 * **Creative**
-  Devise innovative methods to visualize, interpret, or generalize state-based patterns.
+  * Devise innovative methods to visualize, interpret, or generalize state-based patterns.

 * **Meticulous**
-  Pay careful attention to detail when identifying similarities, redundancies, or inefficiencies in state design and transitions.
+  * Pay careful attention to detail when identifying similarities, redundancies, or inefficiencies in state design and transitions.

-### C.5 Knowledge-Skill Pairing
+### **C.5 Knowledge-Skill Pairing**

-This step maps **knowledge areas to the corresponding skills** required to successfully demonstrate competency in this task.
+This section maps the **knowledge areas** to the corresponding **skills** required to successfully demonstrate this competency.

-**C.5.1 Mapping Knowledge to Skills**
+#### **C.5.1 Mapping Knowledge to Skills**

-To demonstrate this competency, students must show the ability to:
+To demonstrate this competency, students must:

-* **Apply** knowledge of **Finite State Machines** to analyze state structures and identify how input categories relate to the number of states and transitions required.
+* **Analyze** knowledge of **Finite Automata** to examine state structures, recognize patterns, and determine how input categories influence the number of states and transitions required.

-* **Apply** **Analytical and Critical Thinking (FPK)** to make accurate inferences, recognize behavioral patterns, and refine FSM designs accordingly.
+* **Apply** knowledge of **Analytical and Critical Thinking (FPK)** to make informed inferences, detect behavioral regularities, and refine FSM designs based on logical reasoning and task-specific constraints.

-**C.5.2 Bloom’s Taxonomy Alignment**
+#### **C.5.2 Bloom’s Taxonomy Alignment**

-* *Apply* level is used to evaluate the ability to recognize and explain patterns in FSMs and justify design improvements based on evidence and reasoning.
+The **Analyze** level of Bloom’s Taxonomy is used to assess learners' ability to examine components of FSMs, explain their functional behavior, and justify structural or behavioral improvements based on evidence and reasoning.

-**C.5.3 Verb Annotation**
+#### **C.5.3 Verb Annotation**

-To provide clarity on competency expectations, the following verb annotations define the required actions:
+To clarify expectations, the following verbs are aligned with the knowledge areas at the Analyze level:

-* **Apply** → Finite State Machines → *Analyze, Evaluate, Compare*
+* **Analyze** → Finite Automata → *Analyze, Evaluate, Compare*
-* **Apply** → Analytical and Critical Thinking → *Infer, Justify, Interpret*
+* **Apply** → Analytical and Critical Thinking (FPK) → *Infer, Justify, Interpret*